-In many cases there is more than one way to complete a given task with the API.
-When you are deciding on how to approach a task, keep the following in mind:
+Often there's more than one way to complete a given task with the API.
+When you're deciding on how to approach a task, keep the following in mind:

 These examples are presented in the form of HTTP requests to be language neutral.
-To learn how implement Sheets API request protocols in a specific language using Google API client libraries, see the Reading and Writing Values guide and the Updating Spreadsheets guide.
+To learn how to implement Sheets API request protocols in a specific language using Google API client libraries, see the Read & write cell values and Update spreadsheets guides.

 Recipes in this section are divided into the following categories:

-- Basic Reading —Recipes that show the most direct ways of reading values from a sheet.
+- Basic reading—Recipes that show how to read values from a sheet.

-- Basic Writing —Recipes that show the most direct ways of writing values to a sheet.
+- Basic writing—Recipes that show how to write values to a sheet.

-- Conditional Formatting —Recipes that show how to alter cell appearence based on conditions.
+- Conditional formatting—Recipes that show how to alter cell appearance based on conditions.

-- Named and Protected Ranges —Recipes that show how to create, update, and remove named and protected ranges in a spreadsheet.
+- Named & protected ranges—Recipes that show how to create, update, and remove named and protected ranges in a spreadsheet.

-- Row and Column Operations —Recipes that show how to add, remove, and move rows and columns and update their properties.
+- Row & column operations—Recipes that show how to add, remove, and move rows and columns, and update their properties.